What Is Developer & What Exactly Does it Do?

 - In particular, hair that has been colored black or dark with box dye is notoriously difficult to remove.

-- Henna hair, metallic dyed hair is also difficult to remove.
+- Henna hair, metallic dyed hair are also difficult to remove.

 - These colors work by staining the surface of the hair and can be very stubborn.